Noxid86/handbook/README.md

 # Changes and Contribution

 From time to time this handbook will be updated.
 Minor changes in wording or formatting which do not alter the intent or substance of the policies will be recorded in the commit history.
 Major changes or additions will be noted below in the change log.
+If you would like to suggest a change please fork this repository and submit a pull request.

 ## Change Log

-_Format: Oct-10-2015 - Handbook 1.0_
+Oct-10-2015 - Handbook 1.0